Useful Notes: Professional Gaming

 - StarTale (ST): Headed by old Brood War legend and 3-time OSL champ Park Sung-Joon (JulyZerg), StarTale's culture of strong work ethic and discipline has allowed them to develop a formidable roster, spearheaded by nerdy Protoss monsters Squirtle and PartinG and backed by the Zerg Curious and Terran Bomber.
 This work ethic has paid off, as on November 18 2012, PartinG won the Blizzard-sponsored Battle.net World Championship.
-(He cannot retain the title this year, due to changes in how the event is scored and his inability to keep in competition.)
+(He chose not to return to defend the title in 2013.)
 In the meanwhile, the team is currently partnered with Quantic Gaming and has had problems with sock theft.

 - July (Captain)

 - ZeNEX: Created by a merger of the clans Zenith and NEX, ZeNEX is a team that started out strong but fell far due to money issues: a desperate lack of sponsorship until early 2012 was responsible for a gradual exodus of the team's most skilled players.
 A partnership with and sponsor transfer from Team Legion helped improve the situation, and ZeNEX began to show signs of life with...
 Life... as their own 'ace' player.